- Annual contribution limits

 - Contribution Accelerator percentage

-- This is amount that we will increase your employee contribution percentage each year.
+- This is the percentage that the tool wll increase of your employee contribution each year.
 The annual increase will continue until you have reached your plan's specified maximum percent, or the annual contribution limit (see below).

 - Contribution Accelerator percentage stops